hantsy/ee8-sandbox/README.md

 Unfortunately, MVC(JSR 371) is vetoed in the final stage, but it is still existed as a community based specification.
 And JCache(JSR 107) which had missed the last train of Java EE 7, and also lost its attractiveness in Java EE 8.

-## Understand the Source Codes
+## Understanding the Codes

-If you want to know the details of the codes,  please read [my notes for Java EE 8 migration](https://hantsy.gitbooks.io/java-ee-8-by-example/content/), it also [open-sourced as a Github project](https://github.com/hantsy/javaee8-by-example-gitbook).
+If you want to know more  details about  the source  codes,  please read [my notes of migrating to Java EE 8](https://hantsy.gitbooks.io/java-ee-8-by-example/content/), it is also [open-sourced as a Github project](https://github.com/hantsy/javaee8-by-example-gitbook).

-BTW, I maintained a [Java EE 8/Jatarta EE 8 resource checklist](https://github.com/hantsy/awesome-javaee8).
+BTW, I maintained a [Java EE 8/Jatarta EE 8 resource checklist](https://github.com/hantsy/awesome-javaee8) to collect the useful JavaEE8/Jakrata EE 8 resources.

 Welcome to contribute.